 The cracking of martensitic and precipitation hardened steel alloys is believed to be a form of hydrogen stress corrosion cracking that results from the entry into the metal of a portion of the atomic hydrogen that is produced in the following corrosion reaction.
 Hydrogen embrittlement is not a permanent condition.
 If cracking does not occur and the environmental conditions are changed so that no hydrogen is generated on the surface of the metal, the hydrogen can rediffuse from the steel, so that ductility is restored.

 To address the problem of hydrogen embrittlement, emphasis is placed on controlling the amount of residual hydrogen in steel, controlling the amount of hydrogen pickup in processing, developing alloys with improved resistance to hydrogen embrittlement, developing low or no embrittlement plating or coating processes, and restricting the amount of in-situ (in position) hydrogen introduced during the service life of a part.

 TR Fastenings would be pleased to hear about any qualified research into this condition.
-If you have any comments/material you feel would be helpful in particular to the fastener community and would like to share, we would be happy to consider your contribution for inclusion on this site.
+If you have any comments/material you feel would be helpful to the fastener community and would like to share, we would be happy to consider your contribution for inclusion on this site.